-- SUBPRQQ: Switch that determines whether the subprocesses with a quark-quark initial state are included.
-Default is set to true. - SUBPRQG: Switch that determines whether the subprocesses with a quark-gluon initial state are included.
-Default is set to true. - SUBPRGG: Switch that determines whether the subprocesses with a gluon-gluon initial state are included.
-Default is set to true. - HIGGS\MIX: Switch for Higgs mixing.
+- SUBPRGG: Switch that determines whether the subprocesses with a gluon-gluon initial state are included.
+Default is set to true. - HIGGS_MIX: Switch for Higgs mixing.
 If set to 0, there is no Higgs mixing, which is the default.
-If set to 1, the mixing is determined via the user-input variables: - CP\EVEN\MOD: Changes the strength of the $\mathcal{CP}$ -even coupling.
-Default is set to 1d0. - CP\ODD\MOD: Changes the strength of the $\mathcal{CP}$ -odd coupling.
+If set to 1, the mixing is determined via the user-input variables: - CP_EVEN_MOD: Changes the strength of the \mathcal{CP} -even coupling.
+Default is set to 1d0. - CP_ODD_MOD: Changes the strength of the \mathcal{CP} -odd coupling.
 Default is set to 1d0.